Introduction

 Artist: Otobong Nkanga

 A research-based project examining the colonial histories and material connections between the Irish linen industry and West African cotton production, presented through performance, installation, and collaborative workshops with local textile workers.
+This work exemplified EVA's engagement with transhistorical and transnational connections, revealing overlooked relationships between Ireland and African nations through material culture and economic histories.

 The Logical Conclusion